The Ultimate Road Trip Experience: A Journey to Remember

 Tips

-• Consider hiring a driver or taking a guided road tour for a more convenient and enjoyable experience
+Consider hiring a driver or taking a guided road tour for a more convenient and enjoyable experience.

-• Travel during the dry season (November–April) for better road conditions
+Travel during the dry season (November–April) for better road conditions.

 6. Great Ocean Road, Australia

-● Duration: 3–4 days
+Duration: 3–4 days

-● Distance: Approx. 150 miles
+Distance: Approx. 150 miles

-● Route: Melbourne → Torquay → Apollo Bay → Twelve Apostles → Port Fairy
+Route: Melbourne → Torquay → Apollo Bay → Twelve Apostles → Port Fairy

 Highlights

-● Twelve Apostles: Majestic limestone stacks
+Twelve Apostles: Majestic limestone stacks that will take your breath away.

 Tips

-● Drive on the left side
+Drive on the left side of the road.

-● Pack for wind and sun
+Pack for wind and sun; the weather can change quickly.

-● Local cafes serve excellent flat whites, Australia’s signature coffee
+Local cafes serve excellent flat whites, Australia’s signature coffee.

 Travel Tips for Planning the Perfect Road Trip